damnever/wechat/README.md

-## Chat Room(To Be Continued)
+## Chatting Room (To Be Continued)

-Tornado, MySQL, Redis, Bootstrap, jQuery
+Powered by Tornado, MySQL, Redis, Bootstrap, jQuery.

 ---

 ### Summary

 - **Tornado**: Using long polling, rather than WebSocket.
+- **MySQL**: Storing user informations，UUIDs that is what email verification and password recovery need.
+- **Redis**：Storing online users, and through Pub-Sub to push online/offline messages, chat messages.
 - **AJAX**: Verifying forms, including sign-up, log-in, password recovery, etc.
 - **Email Verification**: Sign-up, password recovery.
-- **MySQL**: Storing user informations，UUIDs, it is what email verification and password recovery needs.
-- **Redis**：Storing online users, and pushing on/offline messages, chat messages through Pub-Sub.
+- **Online/offline**: Using long polling to indicate user if online.
+- **New Messages**: If received message from the user is not current chat user, showing the number of unread message.
+Otherwise, showing messages in chat box.

 ---